-This story has captured the romantic imagination of thousands of the film's fans.
-Of all the ornate necklaces, earrings and other gems displayed in the film, most of the follow up interest seems to be centered on a locket that plays a small but crucial role in reuniting the two lovers.
+The 2006 movie release The Illusionist is a period piece set in 1900s Vienna.
+It's a tale of magic, mystery, and romance.
+Of all the beautiful jewelry in the film, most of the follow-up interest seems to be centered on a locket that plays a small but crucial role in reuniting the two lovers.

+At first glance, it is a simple wooden rectangle, rounded at the corners and bearing the image of a butterfly painted on one side.
 When twisted in the middle, the locket separates on the diagonal, rotating into a heart shape.
 Once clicked into place, the top of the heart pivots to the side to reveal an inner compartment that holds a picture of the would-be magician for his sweetheart to remember him by.

 Here we come to the "heart" of the locket's appeal.
 Through the modern day magic of filmmaking, we only see one apparently working locket, but in reality, it took a bit of photographic slight-of-hand and two separate lockets to create the Illusionist locket we see on the screen.
 This means it's proven difficult to find this locket in real life.

 Where to Buy an Illusionist Locket

 You have a few options, but you probably will have to order online.